 In the spring of 2014, after many years of work, the congregations of the Berean Protestant Reformed Church and the Protestant Reformed Church in Bulacan joined together to form their own federation of the Protestant Reformed Churches in the Philippines.
 On April 9 the Act of Agreement for the formation of the federation was read and signed by the officebearers of both churches at the first classis of the PRCP.

 Also in the spring of 2014 the Doon council and the FMC voted to honorably release Rev. Smit from his labors in the Philippines, and shortly thereafter began calling another man to labor in the field.
 In early 2015 Rev. Smit returned to North America, and in the spring of 2016 the Lord lead Rev. Daniel Holstege to accept the call to labor as the second missionary.
-Then, at Synod 2016, a recommendation of the FMC was approved for Doon to begin calling a third man to labor in the Philippines, and Doon is presently in the progress of calling this third missionary to labor in the field.
+Then, at Synod 2016, a recommendation of the FMC was approved for Doon to begin calling a third man to labor in the Philippines.
+After just over a year of calling, Rev. Smit once again accepted the call to take up the labors of a missionary and to return to the Philippines in December of 2017.

 Missionary Contact Information